assafelovic/gpt-researcher/docs/docs/gpt-researcher/gptr/scraping.md

 # Scraping Options

-GPT Researcher now offers two methods for web scraping: static scraping with BeautifulSoup and dynamic scraping with Selenium.
+GPT Researcher now offers various methods for web scraping: static scraping with BeautifulSoup, dynamic scraping with Selenium, and High scale scraping with Tavily Extract.
 This document explains how to switch between these methods and the benefits of each approach.

 ## Configuring Scraping Method